Irish presidential election

 The Irish presidential election determines who serves as the President of Ireland, the head of state of Ireland.
-The last election took place on 26 October 2018.
-Where only one candidate is nominated, that candidate is declared elected without a ballot; this has occurred on six occasions.
+The latest election was the 2025 Irish presidential election, which took place on 24 October 2025.
+Where only one candidate is nominated, that candidate is declared elected without a ballot; this has occurred on seven occasions.

 Procedure

-Presidential elections are conducted in line with Article 12 of the Constitution and under the Presidential Elections Act 1993, as amended.
+Presidential elections are conducted in line with Article 12 of the Constitution of Ireland and under the Presidential Elections Act 1993, as amended.
 An election is ordinarily held not more than 60 days before the scheduled ending of the incumbent's seven-year term of office.
-In case of a casual vacancy (by death, resignation or impeachment) an election is held within 60 days.
-The dates during which candidates may be nominated and the date of the election are fixed by an order made by the Minister for Housing, Planning and Local Government.
+In case of a casual vacancy (by death, resignation or removal from office) an election is held within 60 days.
+The dates during which candidates may be nominated and the date of the election are fixed by an order made by the Minister for Housing, Local Government and Heritage.

 All Irish citizens may vote in presidential elections if they have the right to vote in elections to Dáil Éireann (the lower house of the Oireachtas or parliament).
 The voting age is eighteen.
 The Dáil electoral register is based on residency within a geographical Dáil constituency, so that those living abroad may not vote, except diplomats and military posted overseas.
 Resident UK citizens may vote in Dáil elections but not presidential elections.
 A proposed constitutional amendment would give non-resident citizens a vote in presidential elections.

 Elections are conducted by means of the instant-runoff voting, which is the single-winner analogue of the single transferable vote used in other Irish elections.
 The constitution calls the system "proportional representation by means of the single transferable vote", although a single-seat election cannot be proportional.